 You now have the units of each component to manufacture the pottery you need.
 You can see, however, if a product was more complicated and needed a lot of different raw materials, this calculation would be massive.
-In this simple example, we have the information to calculate the direct materials purchases budgets, which is presented below in tabular form.
+In this simple example, we have the information to calculate the direct materials purchases budgets, which is presented below in table form.

 ArtCraft Pottery Direct Material Purchases Budget*

 The following table was developed from two simple accounting equations you may be familiar with: